AOLTI round table

 9. Do you have Sign Language interpreters?

 No, we do not.
-This service maybe found through various local agencies.
+This service may be found through various local agencies.

 AOLTI